5c077m4n/http-responder/readme.md

 `const hr = require('http-responder');` => and you're good to go!

-To create a custom error: `new hr(statusCodeOrMessage [, optionsOrError]);`
+To create a custom error: `new hr(statusCode [, optionsOrError]);`

-`statusCodeOrMessage: number | string` your error's status code or an error message (in that case a value of 'statusCode' will be looked for in the options param).
+1. `statusCode: number` your error's status code or an error message.

-`optionsOrError: Error | {}` the options object may be a nodejs error or include:
+2. `optionsOrError: Error | {}` the options object may be a nodejs error, or include:

  1. `message`: your custom error message.

  2. `data`: whatever data you what to send (also shows up in the payload property) - has to be truthy.

+Also, you can choose to use: `new hr(message [, optionsOrError]);`

+1. `message`: your custom error message.

+2. `optionsOrError: {}` the options object may include:

+ 1. `statusCode: number`: the error's status code

+ 2. `data: any`: whatever data you what to send (also shows up in the payload property) - has to be truthy.

 (`new hr();` will give you a 500 status error default.)